What is Marketing Automation? Mark Parent, President/CEO of Inbound 281 Explains.

 The reporting features of marketing automation let you devote time and energy to the tasks that are delivering the best results.
-With marketing automation, you will know which landing pages, forms or emails perform best.
+With marketing automation, you will know which landing pages, forms, or emails perform best.
 With A/B testing, you can evaluate different messages and designs.
 You will know which performs best, then use those to launch the most effective campaigns possible.

 By automating many of the essential tasks, marketing automation helps you get more done with fewer resources.

 Because marketing automation requires the collaborative input of both the sales and marketing teams, both teams benefit.
-They both gain a better of understanding of what the other side is doing.
-In this way, they gain appreciation for each other’s challenges.
+They both gain a better understanding of what the other side is doing.
+In this way, they gain an appreciation for each other’s challenges.

 So, how do you succeed at marketing automation?
 A suggested five-step process is:

 As with any business initiative, success comes when you plan the work, then work the plan.
 Planning the work requires first establishing objectives.
 What is it you want to accomplish?
 What do you want the end results to be, and by when?
 For some companies, it might be increasing email delivery and performance rates.
 For others, it might be improving lead scoring so as to enhance the lead qualification process.
-Knowing your end game objectives will help you create the system that delivers those results.
+Knowing your end-game objectives will help you create the system that delivers those results.

 Once you have your objectives and key performance indicators in place, you must create an implementation plan.
 Marketing automation has a lot of moving parts.
-Based upon your objectives, you should start there.
+Based on your objectives, you should start there.
 If your organization is skilled at digital marketing, you might be able to tackle all the moving parts at once.